dyson_equalizer.plots module#

 show_only_significant: int, optional

 Set this value to show only a small number of significant eigenvalues (defaults to None) This option is useful is some of the signal eigenvalues are much bigger than the noise.
+Set to zero to show only significant eigenvalues within the margin indicated by show_only_significant_right_margin

 matrix_label: str, optional